 3. Acer Aspire E 15 – Best Value For Money Laptop For Revit

 I have talked about this superb laptop many times before too however again I am going to discuss it because it is low-cost, faster and provides great value for money in just $600.
 Based on Autodesk requirements, this laptop would are available in the 2nd category that is for moderate usage.

 Let’s talk about the laptop in detail.
-The Acer Aspire E 15 comes with 15.6 inch full HD IPS display.
-This can be a 60 Hertz Panel that has good viewing angles and color reproduction rather like the above Lenovo IdeaPad Y700.
+The Acer Aspire E 15 comes with a 15.6 inch full HD IPS display.
+This can be a 60 Hertz Panel that has good viewing angles and color reproduction rather than the above Lenovo IdeaPad Y700.

 This is the latest Acer Aspire E15 that was released in October 2017.
 The laptop comes with Intel’s 8th gen processor i.e Intel Core i5-8250U that is an upgrade from Intel Core i5-7200U Processor.
 The latest processor can for certain boost the performance by at least 10th or maybe more.